-• Policy of Denial for License Applications for Russia and Belarus
+Policy of Denial for License Applications for Russia, Belarus, and Covered Regions of Ukraine

-Applications for the export, re-export, or transfer of items subject to the EAR that require a license for Russia or Belarus under either the Russia or

-Belarus Final Rule will now be subject to a review policy of denial, except for very limited circumstances.
+Applications for the export, re-export, or transfer of items subject to the EAR that require a license for Russia or Belarus under either the Russia or Belarus Final Rule will now be subject to a review policy of denial, except for very limited circumstances.

-Applications related to certain categories-safety of flight, maritime safety, humanitarian needs, government space cooperation, civil telecommunications infrastructure, government-to-government activities, and to support limited operations of partner country companies in Russia/Belarus- will be reviewed on a case-by-case basis.
+Applications related to certain categories-safety of flight, maritime safety, civil nuclear safety, humanitarian needs, government space cooperation, applications from companies headquartered in partner countries to support civil telecommunications infrastructure, government-to-government activities, and to support limited operations of partner country companies in Russia/Belarus- will be reviewed on a case-by-case basis.